Full-service payroll, built for review

 State agency says Q2 withholding was short.

 The owner does not need to know where every receipt lives.
-Runbook should identify the affected period, pull the payroll record, and show what was accrued, paid, filed, corrected, and still open.
+Runbook identifies the affected period, pulls the payroll record, and shows what was accrued, paid, filed, corrected, and still open.

 1Affected runsJune 14 and June 28 payrolls